 2. PAY THE PROCESSING FEE: Take a print out of the challan, carry it to the College Office and pay the processing fee.
 The College will return a receipt against this payment (a part of the challan, stamped and signed by the College Official).
 Please retain this receipt until the end of the admission process.

-5. APPEAR FOR COUNSELLING: If you have qualified in the merit list, present yourself at the college on the appropriate "DATE OF COUNSELLING" for your chosen stream/subject with the following documents:
+5. Documents Required : If you have qualified in the merit list, present yourself at the college on the appropriate Date for your chosen stream/subject with the following documents:

 - Hard Copy (printout) of the submitted application form, duly signed by you and your guardian